tmelhao/blocktech-demystified/README.md

 ### Contributions related to  the governance of OP Stack

-Since the launch of OP Stack, I have written a series of articles covering various aspects, including the commercial landing of OP Stack, interpretations of partnerships, technical practice upgrades, and visions for the future of Superchain.
-As a social influencer, I aim to showcase the driving value of OP Stack in the Ethereum Layer 2 market while discussing issues like Fraud Proof and centralized Sequencers.
+Since the launch of OP Stack, I have authored a series of articles that emphasize my contributions to the governance aspects of OP.
+This includes correcting misinformation in the media, accurately interpreting OP's governance strategies, and analyzing how the governance structures of OP Stack are progressively implemented.

-In Retro 6, I believe I have provided valuable insights and research content for OP Stack during every technological upgrade, market collaboration, and governance design process.

 ### Optimism Governance related Analytics（Ranking of Relevance from Strong to Weak）